zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/publication.md

 redirect_from:
   - /resume
 ---

+- **[SoK: Blockchain Agent-to-Agent Payments](https://arxiv.org/abs/2604.03733)** at *Blockchain: Research and Applications* (BCRA, JCR Q1)

+  - **Yuanzhe Zhang**, Yuexin Xiang, Yuchen Lei, et al.

+  - This work systematizes blockchain-based payment infrastructures for Agent-to-Agent (A2A) ecosystems.
+We study A2A payments through a four-stage lifecycle of discovery, authorization, execution, and accounting, and analyze how existing mechanisms support or fail to support trustworthy autonomous payment interactions.
+The study identifies key trust and security challenges, including weak intent binding, misuse under valid authorization, payment-service decoupling, and limited accountability.
+It further argues that A2A payment systems require end-to-end compositional correctness, where the user's intent, authorized action, executed payment, and delivered service outcome remain consistently aligned across the full payment lifecycle.

 - **[Mosaic: Client-driven Account Allocation Framework in Sharded Blockchains](https://arxiv.org/abs/2504.10846)** at the 45th IEEE International Conference on Distributed Computing Systems (ICDCS 2025, CORE ranking-A)

   - **Yuanzhe Zhang**, Shirui Pan, Jiangshan Yu.